hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 </center>

-and if a line curves—or the edge of a building, or anoother straight object curves—then it looks distorted
+and if a line curves—or the edge of a building, or another straight object curves—then it looks distorted